-For eighteen years The Green Register have consistently introduced developments in sustainable construction to a responsive audience of architects, engineers and other professionals looking to create buildings that are better for the environment.
+For nineteen years The Green Register has consistently introduced developments in sustainable construction to a responsive audience of architects, engineers and other professionals looking to create buildings that are better for the environment.
 In this time, the subject of healthy buildings has rapidly moved up the agenda.
 The construction industry is gradually recognising that good buildings enhance occupants’ physical and mental health while those which are poorly designed can be negative for well being.

 We are delighted to be offering the UK’s first ever half-day series of training on Building Biology and so support members and other practitioners to deliver healthy living environments.
 Building Biology is the holistic study of the interrelationships between humans and their man-made environment.
 It is the science of creating healthy, life enhancing buildings.